 The practical study of fiction and narrative.
 Topics may include all elements of fiction, principally in the short story and the novel and possibly other types of narrative, with consideration of storytelling through history and across cultures.
 Emphasis on students' own work.
 May be repeated once for credit.
-3344 Workshop in Fiction (3-3-0) Prerequisite: 3 hours of literature The study of poetry and poetics, including such topics as genre, modes of invention, craft and prosody; with a consideration of poetry through history and across cultures.
 3345 Workshop in Creative Nonfiction (3-3-0) Prerequisite: 3 hours of literature The study of aesthetic form and content in selected variations of creative nonfiction, such as personal essay, memoir, and literary journalism, with some consideration of the genre as it evolves through history and across cultures, Emphasis on student's own work.
 May be repeated once for credit.
 3346 Introduction to Literary Translation (3-3-0) Prerequisite: 3 hours of literature & at least beginning knowledge of a second language.
 An introduction to the art of literary translation with special attention give to such issues of craft and theory as structural differences between source and target languages; the problematic of fidelity to the original text; and the translation of cultures.
 Emphasis on students' own translation piece.
 3347 Studies in Early Modern British Literature and Culture (3-3-0) Prerequisite: 3 hours of literature.